 Jersey Shore fans: don't put those pumping fists to rest just yet.
 Even though the Shore fam is wrapping up Miami-based Season 1 of their reunion show (the finale airs on June 28), the filming of Jersey Shore: Family Vacation Season 2 has already begun.
 So, get ready for — in the words of DJ Khaled — anotha one.

-UPDATE: According to an MTV press release, Jersey Shore: Family Vacation will return in August.
-The exact date is yet to be announced.
+UPDATE: According to an MTV press release, Jersey Shore: Family Vacation will return Aug.
+23.

 EARLIER: Season 1 has been an emotional rollercoaster, that's for sure.
 From family separation anxiety, to legal mishaps, to marriage proposals, to pre-fatherhood relationship drama, the beach house was never short of opportunity for entertaining footage.